7 Numbers Show How Dire Climate Change Got This Decade

 With more heat in the atmosphere came more rainfall, and with more rainfall came more floods.
 But these weren’t just any floods; they were torrents so enormous that they were classified as having only a 1-in-1,000 chance of happening in any given year – forcing the scientific community to reconsider what they call these increasingly frequent events.

-Flooding associated with Hurricane Harvey was one of those “1,000 year” events, meaning there was only a 0.1% chance of such a deluge striking in 2017 based on the century of flood data researchers have to work off of.
+Flooding associated with Hurricane Harvey was one of those “1,000 year” events, meaning there was only a 0.1% chance of such a deluge striking in 2017 based on the century of flood data researchers have to work from.

 “We may, in other words, already have shifted so far into a new climate regime that probabilities have been turned on their head,” Scott Weaver, a senior climate scientist with the Environmental Defense Fund, wrote at the time.

-There were more than 100 “billion dollar” climate disasters, double from the decade before
+There were more than 100 “billion dollar” climate disasters, double the number in the decade before

-A HuffPost analysis of federal data on the costliest droughts, floods, storms, cyclones and fires in the U.S. this decade offered a grim look at how expensive it became for the country to continue with business as usual.
+A HuffPost analysis of data on the costliest droughts, floods, storms, cyclones and fires in the US this decade offered a grim look at how expensive it became for the country to continue with business as usual.

-In the last 10 years, the U.S. experienced at least 115 climate and weather disasters with losses exceeding $1 billion each, according to data from the NOAA that runs through Oct.
-8 of this year.
+In the last 10 years, America experienced at least 115 climate and weather disasters with losses exceeding $1bn (about £762m) each, according to data from the NOAA up to and including October 8, 2019.

-That’s nearly double the number of such events that took place in the U.S. during the previous decade, when the NOAA tallied 59 events that caused at least $1 billion in damage.
+That’s nearly double the number of such events that took place in the US during the previous decade, when the NOAA tallied 59 events that caused at least $1bn in damage.
 There were 52 such events in the 1990s and 28 in the 1980s.
-That’s as far back as the NOAA’s data ― which is adjusted for inflation ― goes.
+That’s as far back as the NOAA’s data – which is adjusted for inflation – goes.

 The devastating California wildfires in 2017 and 2018 were also the two most expensive disasters of their kind from the last four decades.
-The 2018 fires ― which include the one that burned Paradise, California, to the ground ― totaled $24 billion in damage, while the 2017 fires that scorched the state’s wine country caused $19 billion worth of destruction.
+The 2018 fires – which include the one that burned Paradise, California, to the ground – totalled $24bn (£18.3bn) in damage, while the 2017 fires that scorched the state’s wine country caused $19bn (£14.5bn) worth of destruction.

-Meanwhile, we pumped a record 40.5 billion tons of carbon dioxide into the air in 2019
+Meanwhile, we pumped a record 36.7bn tonnes of carbon dioxide into the air in 2019

 Global carbon emissions quadrupled since 1960.
 After emissions steadied from about 2014 to 2016, they then rose again in 2017 and have been climbing since.

-Carbon emissions reached a record high in 2018 and then again this year ― when scientists estimated that countries worldwide spewed more than 40.5 billion tons of carbon dioxide into the air.
-The rise was spurred in part by increased output in China and India, per a study from researchers for the annual Global Carbon Budget.
+Carbon emissions reached a record high in 2018 and then again this year – when scientists estimated that countries worldwide spewed more than 36.7bn tonnes of carbon dioxide into the air.
+The rise was spurred in part by increased output in China and India, according to a study from researchers for the annual Global Carbon Budget.

 This bleak news came amid a series of reports released this year urging a dramatic cutback of carbon emissions to avoid the worst effects of climate change.

 To change that fate, the next 10 years will be crucial.
-The U.N.
-Intergovernmental Panel on Climate Change warned last fall that humanity has just under a decade to get climate change under control.
-But as grim as the report is, it reaffirms that making such sweeping changes ― however unprecedented such a drastic adjustment may be ― is still possible.
+The UN Intergovernmental Panel on Climate Change warned last autumn that humanity has just under a decade to get climate change under control.
+But as grim as the report is, it reaffirms that making such sweeping changes – however unprecedented such a drastic adjustment may be – is still possible.